 Marketing, Manufacturing, Packaging & Labeling, Advertising

 Key legal info on marketing, manufacturing, packaging & labeling, advertising in Czech Republic.
-Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for USD 99.
+Prepared in association with PRK Partners, a leading law firm in Czech Republic, this is an extract from The Pharma Legal Handbook: Czech Republic, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

 The following authorization procedures are available in the Czech Republic for obtaining market authorization of new drugs:

 The national procedure applies if the new drug has not yet been authorized in any other EEA member state, and the applicant for the marketing authorization intends to market the new drug only in the Czech Republic.
 The relevant authority for issuance of a national authorization is the State Institute for Drug Control.
 The applicant must submit the relevant application electronically.
 The State Institute for Drug Control reviews and notifies the applicant whether the application is complete within 30 days after having received it.
 If the application is considered complete, the State Institute for Drug Control will then decide on the marketing authorization within 150 days after the applicant receives a confirmation that the application is considered complete (for generic drugs) or within 210 days (for other drugs).